+This quick Mexican casserole recipe arrived just in time.
 This week, and next, my husband is off taking a two week long class for work, which means I’m only feeding three people for dinner–myself, my nine-year-old and my six-year-old.
 As any mom will tell you, the lack of a second adult is a great time for all the quick and easy meals that take little time or prep work.
 So far, we have had meatball subs, grilled chicken burgers, and taco stuffed baked potatoes.
 I have to admit, I’m really enjoying the break from meal planning.

 Since we have another week to go, I started going through some favorite old recipes and settled on this Mexican casserole for the weekend.
 I actually think I may make two of them at once and freeze one.
 It’s a great freezer meal and will be nice to have on hand for another busy night in the future.